olincollege/scicomp-p3-collisions-in-space/server/database/README.md

 ## Database

-Descriptions of the database and how to set it up.
+Descriptions of the database tables and how to set them up.

 Below datasets must all be parsed before the database can be made.